How to Build an Emergency Fund

-You can even earn interest on the money in your Savings Pods by enabling Current Interest, allowing this money to grow even more over time and maximize every dollar.
+You can even earn a bonus on the money in your Savings Pods by enabling Current Boost, allowing this money to grow even more over time and maximize every dollar.
 Monitor the money in the pod regularly, and you’ll be pleasantly surprised to see its strong and steady growth over months and years.

 To properly build an emergency fund, it’s important not to let your guard down.
 A lot of people fall into the trap of getting overconfident with the health of their emergency fund, sometimes taking money from it and using it for frivolous expenses.
 An emergency fund is an investment in yourself and your future.
 It shouldn’t be used for everyday expenses.